-The purpose of this standard is to maintain the security of information transferred within the university and with any external parties.
+The purpose of this document is to provide guidance in maintaining the security of information transferred within the university and with any external parties.

 Direct any general questions about this guideline to your unit’s Information Security Liaison.
 If you have specific questions, please contact ITS Information Security Compliance at ISComplianceemail@example.com.

 Prior to transferring any non-public (Level 1 or higher) university information, it is important to understand not only the classification level and handling restrictions described in the UNC Charlotte Guideline for Data Handling, but also any additional restrictions that may be in place for that data.
 Additional restrictions may include: